Odonata Winery; A Great Place to Taste Wine in Salinas

 Planning a trip to the Central Coast?
 Add these stops to your itinerary.

 Planning a trip can be overwhelming, so let the team here at California Grown be of service!
-Below you will find lots of our favorite ideas for places to go, see, and taste in and around Monterey County.
+Below you will find lots of our favorite ideas for places to visit in and around Monterey County.

 We have a few suggestions if you are looking for more places to taste wine in Monterey County.

-When tasting wine in Monterey County its inevitable that you will need to plan for a few delicious meals and snacks along the way.
-Below are a few of our must-stop destinations when we are in the area.
+When tasting wine in Monterey County it’s inevitable that you will need to plan for a few delicious meals and snacks along the way.
+Read on for a few of our must-stop destinations when we are in the area.